 Articles may be of any length.
 Please submit documents in MS Word format.
 Authors should include a brief (3-4 line) biography, contact information, and endnote citations in Documentation One (Chicago Manual of Style) format.

 The JCRT invites proposals for book reviews.
-Book reviews are no longer published in the regular journal, however, but solely in blog format on the weekly/biweekly online publication Religious Theory, which is a supplement to the journal.
+Book reviews are no longer published in the regular journal, however, but solely in blog format on the weekly/biweekly e-supplement to the journal entitled Religious Theory.

-If you are interested in reviewing a book, please see our guidelines below under “Book Reviews and Review Copies” as well as the following links:
+If you are interested in reviewing a book, please see the following links:

 JCRT will not review books that are over a year old.

 All manuscripts submitted, or revised, for publication must be in Microsoft Word format.
 The Journal for Cultural and Religious Theory uses the Chicago Manual of Style for all published reviews and articles.
 The basic elements of the CMoS can be found at http://owl.english.purdue.edu/owl/resource/717/01/.

 All notes must be footnotes.
 Citations should follow CMS.
 Bibliographies or lists of references should not be used unless absolutely necessary.
 Citations in footnoting should be written so as to be sufficient.

 All articles or reviews must have the title, first and last name of the author, and institutional affiliation at the top of the article – flush left.

 Do not in the body of the text give acknowledgements.
 Do so in a footnote.

 All paragraphs must have a blank space between them and start flush left without indentation.
 Paragraph numeration is no longer necessary for the JCRT.